 And He said unto them: Unto you it is given to know the mystery of the Kingdom of YHVH, but unto them that are without, all these things are done in parables:

-And He said unto them: Do you not know this parable?
-How then will you know all parables?
+Then He said unto them: Do you not know this parable?
+How then will you know all the parables?

 14 The sower sows the word.